Fourteen Points: The Shandong question

 One of the most vexatious issues at the Paris peace conference was the "Shandong question".
 In 1897 Germany had invaded and occupied the Shandong (Shantung) province in China, and forced the Qing empire to sign a treaty giving the Reich a 99-year lease on Shandong.
 Qingdao (Tsingtao), the capital of Shandong, became the principal German naval base in Asia.
 In August 1914, Japan entered the war on the Allied side, invaded Shandong, and by November 1914 were in complete control of the province after the fall of Qingdao.
 On May 25, 1915, following a Japanese ultimatum threatening war, a Sino-Japanese treaty was signed under which it was agreed that the Japanese would take over all of the former German rights in Shandong after the end of the war.
 In 1917, China declared war on Germany.
 That same year, Britain, France, and Italy all signed secret treaties promising to support the Japanese claim on Shandong after the war.

 At the Paris peace conference, it was the aim of the Japanese delegation to have Japan confirmed as the ruler of Shandong while the Chinese delegation sought to have Shandong returned to China.
 On January 27, 1919, Makino Nobuaki of the Japanese delegation laid out the Japanese claim, which was based partly upon right of conquest and partly on the Sino-Japanese treaty of 1915.
 On January 29, 1919, a young Chinese diplomat Wellington Koo gave the Chinese case for Shandong.
 Intelligent, charming, and fluent in both French and English, Koo became one of the "stars" of the peace conference.
 Koo began his argument with the statement that under international law treaties signed under the threat of violence are invalid.
 Koo argued that the Sino-Japanese treaty of 1915 was invalid as Japan was threatening war unless China gave its assent.
 Likewise, Koo argued that the original Sino-German treaty of 1897 was also invalid for the same reason.
-Koo made much use of the 14 points as he argued that the right of national self-determination meant Shandong should go to China because its people were overwhelming Han and wanted to return to China.
+Koo made much use of the 14 points as he argued that the right of national self-determination meant Shandong should go to China because its people were overwhelmingly Han and wanted to return to China.
 Koo also used the 14 points to argue that the secret treaties under which Italy, France and Britain agreed to support the Japanese claims were invalid as all these treaties violated point one with its call for open diplomacy.